Whom do I contact about admissions?

 Waiting lists for student admissions vary, depending on the individual school.
-Call the independent school you are considering for waiting list information.
+Contact the independent school you are considering for waiting list information.
 There is no central office to provide this information.

 There is no typical fee.
-Fees at independent schools vary widely depending on the programs offered, grade level, type of student served, and donations to the school, particularly in the case of schools affiliated with religious groups.
-Call the independent schools you are considering for tuition information.
+Fees at independent schools vary widely depending on the programs offered, grade level, type of student served, and donations to the school.
+Contact the independent schools you are considering for tuition information.

 These letters indicate the Member Association of the school within FISA BC.
 For example, CIS stands for Catholic Independent Schools.
 For a description of each group, go to Member Associations in the drop-down list under “Who Are We?”